Awards: PhD, MPhil, MScR

 Several of our recent graduates have set up or joined spin-out robotics companies.
 Our graphics researchers have strong connections to the media and games industries.

-A UK 2:1 degree, or its international equivalent.
-We would expect most of our entrants to have a degree in a computing or engineering field, with strong programming skills.
+A UK 2:1 honours degree, or its international equivalent, in a computing or engineering field.
+You should have strong programming skills.

 Check whether your international qualifications meet our general entry requirements: